MUM 2022, the 21st International Conference on Mobile and Ubiquitous Multimedia will be held in Lisbon, Portugal, November 27th - 30th.

 Preparing the submission

 Demo submissions should be maximum 3 pages (excluding references).
 The correct template for submissions is the ACM Primary Article Template in single-column format (in PDF format).
 Submissions should contain an abstract that is less than 150 words long that clearly states the demo's contribution to the field.
 Please use Interim Template for Microsoft Word users and sigconf Template for Latex users.
 Submissions will undergo a review process managed by the demonstration chairs.
 Demos must be submitted via EasyChair.

-This year, authors are required to submit a three minute video with their submission showing a detailed hands-on presentation of their demo as well as an additional document (.pdf or .txt) with the list of hardware they would need to bring to the venue in case the conference will have a physical part.
+This year, authors are required to submit a three minute video with their submission showing a detailed hands-on presentation of their demo as well as an additional document (.pdf or .txt) with the list of hardware they would need to bring to the venue.

 Demo submissions should not have been previously published or be concurrently under submission elsewhere.
 Demo submissions should not be anonymized and will undergo a single-blind review process.
 Final camera-ready versions of accepted submissions must be accompanied by a signed copyright form.
 Accepted demos will appear in the Proceedings of the International Conference on Mobile and Ubiquitous Multimedia, which will be available in the ACM Digital Library, where they will remain accessible to thousands of researchers and practitioners worldwide.